 New Horizons provided an accurate measure of Pluto’s size, finding it slightly larger and somewhat icier than expected.

-For many years, Pluto was believed to have surface features and composition similar to Neptune’s large moon Triton, but the flyby data has shown that the geology of the two objects is very different, the paper notes.
+For many years, Pluto was believed to have surface features and composition similar to Neptune’s large moon Triton, but the flyby data has shown that the geology of the two objects is very different, according to the paper.

 The article goes on to describe Charon, whose surface is significantly different than that of Pluto, featuring a system of deep canyons and a dark north polar region whose reddish color may be caused by the capture of volatile materials escaping from Pluto that are then turned into tholins.

-New, sweeping mosaics of Charon (shown above right), made with LORRI’s highest resolution photos of the large moon, were also released on October 16.
+New, sweeping mosaics of Charon (shown above left), made with LORRI’s highest resolution photos of the large moon, were also released on October 16, 2015.